 The Community Foundation of Central Missouri revised its strategic plan in December 2016.
-We are working that plan at this time.
-There are two main goals to the plan: 1) to increase assets under management, and 2) achieve efficiencies in most all we do.
+We continue to work that plan at this time.
+There are two main goals to the plan: 1) to increase assets under management, and 2) achieve efficiencies in all we do.
 The CFCM board of directors, through their committees, are assigned certain goals and objectives (sub-goals and tactics) of the plan, and our board's internal reporting is based on how well we are doing in achieving our goals and objectives.
 A copy of the Strategic Plan is attached as part of this report.
-We have also revised the format of the plan so that board committees can clearly identify on their areas of responsibility.
+The plan has been formatted differently for board use so that CFCM board committees can clearly identify their areas of responsibility.
 The Executive Director is responsible for helping the board move forward on all aspects of the plan.
+The Plan will be revisited in later 2020.